Community Alternatives Program for Children (CAP/C)

 What is CAP/C?

 CAP/C is an NC Medicaid Home and Community-based Services (HCBS) program authorized under section1915(c) of the Social Security Act and complies with 42 CFR § 440.180, Home and Community-based Waiver Services.
-The waiver program provides a cost-effective alternative to institutionalization for Medicaid beneficiaries who are medically fragile and at risk for institutionalization if home and community-based services approved in the CAP/C waiver were not available.
+The waiver program provides a cost-effective alternative to institutionalization for Medicaid beneficiaries who are medically fragile and at risk for institutionalization if the home and community-based services approved in the CAP/C waiver were not available.
 These services allow the beneficiary to remain in or return to a home and community-based setting.
-This waiver supplements, rather than replaces, the formal and informal services and supports already available to an approved Medicaid beneficiary.
+The waiver supplements, rather than replaces, the formal and informal services and supports already available to an approved Medicaid beneficiary.

 Who is eligible for CAP/C?